xcube-dev/xcube-viewer/docs/user_guide/settings.md

 ### Change the Server

-Change the Server URL by selecting 'Server'.
-A 'Select Server' panel is opened and click the "+" button to add a new server.
+Change the Server URL by selecting `Server` and clicking the `+`-button to add a new server.

 ![Settings - Change Server](../assets/images/viewer/settings_server.png)

 ### Player Interval

-Adjust the interval of the Player.
+Adjust the Player's interval settings.
 Additional information on the Player can be found [here](../user_guide/analyse.md/#the-player).

 ![Settings - Player Interval](../assets/images/viewer/settings_player.png)

+---

 ## Time-Series

 This is the place to set preferences of displaying data and graphs of the time series.
-Additional information on the Player can be found [here](../user_guide/analyse.md).
+Additional information on time series can be found [here](../user_guide/analyse.md/#time-series).

 ![Settings - Time Series](../assets/images/viewer/settings_timeseries.png)